metalogicoder/Sprint-Challenge-Node-Express/Review.md

 Express is a framework for Node.js that is use to help build APIs.

 ## Mention two parts of Express that you learned about this week.
+I enjoyed learning how calling 'express()' to build our servers was actually returning a function that we could work from while if we used something like 'express.json()' it acts as a body parser to help translate our code inso JSON.

 ## What is Middleware?